cs4118/recitations/E-Freezer/freezer_sched_class.md

 and
 [dl](https://elixir.bootlin.com/linux/v5.10.158/source/kernel/sched/deadline.c#L2456),
-the main consideration when a task's policy changes to their policy is that it could overload their runqieue.
+the main consideration when a task's policy changes to their policy is that it could overload their runqueue.
 They then try to push some tasks to other runqueues.

 However, for lower priority scheduler classes, like CFS, where overloading is